Ways To Engage

 Each January, YWCA Spokane is proud to celebrate the life and accomplishments of Martin Luther King Jr. by joining the annual march, rally, and resource fair facilitated by the MLK Jr. Family Outreach Center.
 We hope you consider joining our staff and supporters as we listen to inspiring speakers and gather together in unity to honor this important day.
 To march with YWCA Spokane, gather next to the bronze Michael Anderson astronaut statue just prior to the march.
 Also, consider stopping by and say hello to us at YWCA Spokane’s booth in the resource fair following the rally and march.
 We would love to visit with you!
 This event is free and open to the public.
 Follow us and the MLK Jr. Family Outreach Center on social media for updates leading up to the event.

 YWCA Spokane, along with YWCA agency’s across the nation, proudly support the annual Women’s March in January.
 The Women’s March is an opportunity for us to unite as a community and express our solidarity and commitment to the protection of the rights of all women.
 The Women’s March is a women-led movement bringing together people of all genders, ages, races, cultures, political affiliations, disabilities, and backgrounds to affirm our shared humanity and to stand in solidarity for social justice, racial equity, and women’s rights.
-Local marches are take place in cities all around the nation and world.
+Local marches take place in cities all around the nation and world.
 Please consider joining YWCA Spokane each January as we gather and march together with other local agencies, individuals, and businesses for peace, justice, freedom, and dignity for all.
 Please follow us on social media to receive updates about the next Women’s March.
 Through unification and inclusion, we, as a community, will light a fire of change.
-In Solidarity, we will make a difference!
+In solidarity, we will make a difference!
 Hear our voice!

 Every November, our staff at YWCA Spokane is excited to bring back our Hope For The Holidays campaign.
 Community members are provided with a chance to make this season a little brighter for YWCA clients who are impacted by domestic violence, homelessness, and unemployment by adopting one of our family’s holiday wish lists.